 Once completed, your application and, later in your studies, any revisions you might choose to make to it, may be delivered in hard copy to the office of the chair, Dr. Michael O’Hagan (Buchanan Tower 705) or sent to him as an e-mail attachment: firstname.lastname@example.org

 - IDST applications may be submitted at any time after the applicant has attained third-year standing.
-Although students applying very late in their undergraduate career may find it difficult to create the program they want without having to earn extra credits beyond the normal 120, such late applications are not forbidden: the all-time record is actually 13 days before graduation.
+Although students applying very late in their undergraduate career may find it difficult to create the program they want without having to earn extra credits beyond the normal 120, such late applications are not forbidden.

 - IDST applications may be submitted throughout the entire year, except during the first two weeks of the fall term, when the needs of students already registered in the program leave no time for the consideration of applications.

-- And every effort will be made to process applications as quickly as possible, which usually means a wait of no more than a week, except during the chair’s summer holidays, which could last up to three weeks.
+- Every effort will be made to process applications as quickly as possible, which usually means a wait of no more than a week, except during the chair’s summer holidays, which could last up to three weeks.

 The most common times at which students submit applications are: